urbit/urbit.org-reloaded/content/getting-started/cli.md

 ./sampel-palnet/.run
 ```

-While the dojo is quite powerful, most people use their urbit via Landscape, the
+Most people use their urbit via Landscape, the browser-based UI.
-browser-based UI.
 In order to access Landscape, you need your web login code.
 You can get this by running the following command in the dojo:

 ```